modal.io_streams

 modal.io_streams.StreamReader

-As an asynchronous iterable, the object supports the async for statement.
+As an asynchronous iterable, the object supports the for and async for statements.
+Just loop over the object to read in chunks.

 file_descriptor